• Skip to primary navigation

 In explaining why escape room games are so successful for learning, The Atlantic turns to Scott Nicholson, a professor of game design and development at Wilfrid Laurier University in Ontario, Canada.
 According to Nicholson, “escape rooms create a moment of passion around specific topics that then can be used as the spark to then ignite interest in something for a player to learn more about later.”

-Homeschool parents and maybe even homeschool co-ops could make use of this same concept for learning.
+Homeschool parents and maybe even homeschool groups could make use of this same concept for learning.
 For example, the answers to a series of math problems could provide the digits to open a lock: this could work with simple addition facts but also more advanced math like algebra where the student needs to solve for X to find the number.
 If the actual mechanics of a locked room isn’t feasible, just have the students use their imagination such that in getting caught up in the story, they know they have to complete the narrative in order to “escape” In addition, for multiple students, consider whether it could work as a team-building exercise (strengthening sibling bonds) or maybe it would work best as an outlet for competition (see which brother can “escape” the fastest).
 Of course, just like with actual escape rooms, helpful hints can be provided when adventurers get stuck.

 In addition to use for math facts, here are some other ideas for themed learning adventures: